Loan repayment insurance terms

 Loss of employment

-An insured event is the loss of income during the insurance period as a result of loss of employment, if the cause is:
+An insured event during the insurance period is: loss of income as a result of loss of employment, if it is caused by the insured person’s:

-- loss of employment or becoming aware of it before entry into an insurance contract, during a probationary period or waiting period, including in the case of the liquidation of the company or department is known but a notice of redundancy has not yet been submitted;
+- loss of employment or becoming aware of such loss before entry into an insurance contract, during a probationary period or waiting period, including in the case where the liquidation of the job is known but a notice of redundancy has not yet been submitted;

 - loss of employment due to state of health if there was doubt regarding the occurrence of the disease which caused it before entry into the insurance contract and a doctor’s appointment or outpatient examinations to diagnose the disease were agreed upon or if the insured person disregarded the treatment plan prescribed by the doctor;